ti-cortex-m4/demo-java-virtual-threads2/src/test/java/virtual_threads/part2/readme.md

 ```

-The following code, which uses a semaphore to limit concurrency when accessing some shared resource, will benefit from the use of virtual threads:
+The following code, which uses a `Semaphore` to limit concurrency when accessing some shared resource, will benefit from the use of virtual threads:

 ```java